Your CTO Shouldn't Be Your DevOps Team

 $30–50K

-Full buildout over 2–3 months
+Full buildout over 2–3 months — scoped from discovery

 Infrastructure cleanup across CI/CD, security, monitoring, and the brittle parts of the stack